robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-12 19:07:23 UTC
+**Last Updated:** 2025-12-12 19:37:14 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Visitors should check back later; the webcam feed is temporarily unavailable.
+**Recommendation:** Please check back later; the webcam feed should be available once maintenance is complete.
-**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 19:07 UTC.
+**Technical Note:** The status image displays a gray background with red text indicating \

-**Blog Summary:** Our panda cam is temporarily offline for maintenance.
-We appreciate your patience and will be back online soon with adorable panda moments!

 ---